 - According to Current Clinical Guidelines: - Currently available evidence supports the hypothesis that all of the phosphorus binders are efficacious in controlling serum phosphorus levels.
-Furthermore, it is generally accepted that no one product is effective and acceptable to every patient.^{2,3} - Although treatment guidelines recommend serum phosphorus levels to be maintained within or slightly above the normal range (depending on chronic kidney disease [CKD] Stage), there is currently no evidence to demonstrate that lowering phosphorus to a specific target range results in improved clinical outcomes in patients with CKD. - It is still reasonable to use phosphorus binders to lower phosphorus levels in CKD patients with hyperphosphatemia to prevent the development of secondary hyperparathyroidism and cardiovascular disease.1 - Combination therapy, with multiple binders, may also be an option in order to control serum phosphorus levels while minimizing the side effects associated with any specific binder.^{2,3}

-- Phosphorus binders should be utilized in patients with CKD Stages 3 to 5D who cannot 0 adequately maintain serum phosphorus levels within the normal range with dietary phosphorus restriction1-3 - Choice of product should take into account the Stage of CKD, the presence of other components 0 of CKD-Mineral and Bone Disorder, concomitant therapies and adverse event profiles. - Other Key Facts: - Currently, the calcium-containing products (Eliphos[®], PhosLo[®]) are available generically in tablet and capsule formulations along with sevelamer carbonate tablets. - Calcium acetate (Phoslyra[®]) is available as an oral solution, and sevelamer carbonate (Renvela[®]) 0 is available as oral powder for suspension.^{7,6} - Lantanum, and sevelamer carbonate/hydrochloride are contraindicated in patients with bowel 0 obstruction, while calcium acetate is contraindicated in hypercalcemia5-10
+Furthermore, it is generally accepted that no one product is effective and acceptable to every patient.^{2,3} - Although treatment guidelines recommend serum phosphorus levels to be maintained within or slightly above the normal range (depending on chronic kidney disease [CKD] Stage), there is currently no evidence to demonstrate that lowering phosphorus to a specific target range results in improved clinical outcomes in patients with CKD. - It is still reasonable to use phosphorus binders to lower phosphorus levels in CKD patients with hyperphosphatemia to prevent the development of secondary hyperparathyroidism and cardiovascular disease. - Combination therapy, with multiple binders, may also be an option in order to control serum phosphorus levels while minimizing the side effects associated with any specific binder.
+2.3 - Phosphorus binders should be utilized in patients with CKD Stages 3 to 5D who cannot adequately maintain serum phosphorus levels within the normal range with dietary phosphorus restriction.1 - Choice of product should take into account the Stage of CKD, the presence of other components of CKD-Mineral and Bone Disorder, concomitant therapies and adverse event profiles.
+1 - Other Key Facts: - Currently, the calcium-containing products (Eliphos[®], PhosLo[®]) are available generically in tablet and capsule formulations along with sevelamer carbonate tablets. - Calcium acetate (Phoslyra[®]) is available as an oral solution, and sevelamer carbonate (Renvela[®]) is available as oral powder for suspension.^{7,10} - Lanthanum, and sevelamer carbonate/hydrochloride are contraindicated in patients with bowel obstruction, while calcium acetate is contraindicated in hypercalcemia 9-11 - Ferric citrate is contraindicated in iron overload syndromes.8